Great-Sun-Group/credex-core/README.md

 The organic economy is a subset of the credex ecosystem, which is a subset of the global economy, which is the human-enhanced subset of the world that is given to us by nature.
 The organic economy is an economy in which wealth circulates, profit accumulates, investment is made, and gifts are given in alignment and long-term harmony with the biological environment of our habitat, the physical laws of our universe, and the spiritual laws of our existence.

 The credex ecosystem stores values in credcoin (CXX).
 In order to natively enable multi-denominational accounting, a CXXmultiplier value is stored alongside every CXX value.
-Both of these values are updated in every DCO so that the credex remains true to the face value in the denomination specified, and to other values stored in the ecosystem.
+Both of these values are updated in every DCO so that the credex remains true both to the face value in the denomination specified, and to other values stored in the ecosystem.
 A value expressed in CXX represents that value in relationship to every other value stored in the ecosystem, expressed in today's value of credcoin.
 A value in CXX divided by its CXX multiplier expresses the value in the chosen denomination (face value).

 The credex ecosystem uses the flows of value that are created by members participating in the DCO as the anchor point for exchange rates across the ecosystem.
-These flows provide a daily peg that connects financial reality to the reality of underlying natural resources available to the economy, in a way that all other economic values can orient on.
+These flows provide a daily peg that connects financial reality in the oganic economy and the credex ecosystem as a whole to the reality of underlying natural resource flows, in a way that all other economic values can orient on.
 This mechanism manages the balance between local truth (preserving the face value of credex contracts in their specified denomination) and global truth (adjusting all values relative to credcoin) through the daily rate and value adjustments in the DCO.

 ### Credcoin Services